Content Analysis and Natural Language Processing

 The course will begin by providing participants with an understanding of what natural language processing offers content analysis.
 Automation can allow interesting content questions to be answered in very short periods of time (sometimes minutes), saving weeks or months of research time.
 It can also introduce new questions that lead to innovative research programmes.

-On completion of the course, participants will be able to recognize and implement many common approaches to content analysis using NLP and take the first steps towards formulating and addressing problems of their own in social data science or the digital humanities.
+On completion of the course, participants will be able to recognize and implement many common approaches to content analysis using natural language processing and take the first steps towards formulating and addressing problems of their own in social data science or the digital humanities.
 Participants will also be provided with detailed information about how to follow up and learn more with respect to their particular area of interest.

 - Dodds, P. S., & Danforth, C. M. (2010).
 Measuring the happiness of large-scale written expression: Songs, blogs, and presidents.
 Journal of Happiness Studies, 11(4), 441-456. https://link.springer.com/content/pdf/10.1007/s10902-009-9150-9.pdf